4 Step Guide to Proper Snow Goggle Care

 Step 2 Avoid the Inner Lens:

 Leave the inner lens ALONE as much as you can.
 Most snow goggles have anti fog coating inside that can be wiped off if you clean the inner lens incorrectly.
 However there will be times, like in the event of a crash, when you may get some snow in the inner lens.
 If this happens to you, start by giving it a shake to get the snow out.
 You can do this by gently tapping the goggles against the palm of your hand and then placing them in the chest pocket of your ski jacket to warm them up before carefully blotting them dry.
 The less you mess with the inner lens the longer the anti-fog coating will last you.
 Trust me, you’ll be grateful.
-If you feel like you absolutely must do something more to get your inner lens clean be sure to BLOT, not wipe the inner lense.
+If you feel like you absolutely must do something more to get your inner lens clean be sure to BLOT, not wipe the inner lens.

 Step 3 Keep your microfiber storage bag clean: